 Run by the same team that puts the Grahamstown National Arts Festival together, it does not duplicate that festival nor supplant it and the fare on offer includes family and children’s shows, puppetry, drama, jazz and performance art.

-Here’s a brief description of some of the shows, starting with this year’s winners of Silver Ovation awards at the Grahamstown Festival. capetownfringe.co.za)
+Here’s a brief description of some of the shows, starting with this year’s winners of Silver Ovation awards at the Grahamstown Festival.
+(See the full programme at capetownfringe.co.za)

 Grahamstown Silver Ovation awards